sdeherto/ED2support/README.md

 # Step 5: Create easy to use outputs

-By default ED2 writes its output to hdf5 files, these can be explored and visualised by teh rhdf package.
+By default ED2 writes its output to hdf5 files, these can be explored and visualised by the rhdf package.
 However to make this output exploration step a bit more convenient several postprocessing scripts have been developed.
 Here we will discuss two options, 1. based on the postprocessing script included in the ED2 installation under (R-utils) and 2. based on a home made script to convert the hdf files to netcdf timeseries files per variable (still requires some development).

 We will start with the ED2 functions under the R-utils, to use these we first need to make some adaptations, first and foremost load the required R modules